-A complete application for admission must be submitted either online through the school's website (www.lafilm.edu) or in person (Admissions Department, 6353 Sunset Blvd., 1st Floor, Hollywood, CA 90028) in order for a student to be considered for admission.
+A complete application for admission must be submitted either online through the school's application portal (apply.lafilm.edu) or in person (Admissions Department, 6353 Sunset Blvd., 1st Floor, Hollywood, CA 90028) in order for a student to be considered for admission.
 No student is guaranteed admission and LAFS reserves the right, in its sole discretion, to approve or deny an application for admission consistent with applicable laws and requirements.
 The Los Angeles Film School does not discriminate against students enrolled at the school on the basis of race, religion, color, gender, sexual orientation, genetic information, age, disability, or national origin.
-Prospective students are strongly encouraged to visit the school prior to submitting an application or starting a program of study.
-Arrangements for a tour of the school may be made by contacting the Admissions Department.
+Prospective students are encouraged to visit the school and/or attend a webinar prior to or during their preferred program of study.
+Arrangements for a tour of the school may be made by contacting the Admissions Department or scheduling directly via the website.